 Your living space is one of the most important factors to consider when choosing the breed.
 A smaller flat may not be ideal for some medium or large dog breeds, even some small dog breeds.
-For instance, the Jack Russell is an active and vocal pooch that could be a little noisy at times.
+For instance, the Jack Russell is an active and vocal pooch that could be a little noisy for your neighbours at times.

 All members of the family should be informed and consulted on the decision of having a pet as well as the breed.
-Family dynamics should also be considered.
+Family dynamics should be considered.

 Another factor to bear in mind is the canine’s coat length and frequency of shedding.
 Technically, there are no breeds that are truly hypoallergenic.
 However, when somebody says ‘hypoallergenic dog breeds,’ these refer to canines that shed little to no fur.
 Allergy in dogs is caused by dog hair and not the pet itself.
 Further, if your concern is about house chores, there are several shorthaired varieties that might just be the one for you.
-They shed a lot less than the longhaired type.
+They shed a lot less than the longhaired breeds.